cyrilondon/rover-project/README.md

 ### Test driven
 Our goal is to propose a final project covered at least at 90% by unit testing.

+### No framework
+We intentionally don't use any framework in this work, i.e. no framework for dependency injection and not even a framework for mock testing.

 ## Quick start